-Join this session to hear about innovations from partners of the MasterCard Savings Learning Lab.
-Speakers will quote four examples of financial service providers from Cote D'Ivoire, Ghana and Nigeria (Access Advans, LAPO, FCMB) that prioritize customer resilience when approaching product development and delivery.
-We will identify financial products, services and engagement strateies designed to increase low-income families' resilience to shocks including insecurity, climate and seasonality.
-Panelists will also inform the audience on research and strategies that have enabled families to move forward and pinpoint early signs to determine impact of these products.
+This session explored innovations from partners of the MasterCard Savings Learning Lab.
+Speakers quoted four examples of financial service providers from Cote D'Ivoire, Ghana and Nigeria (Access Advans, LAPO, FCMB) that prioritize customer resilience when approaching product development and delivery.
+We identified financial products, services and engagement strateies designed to increase low-income families' resilience to shocks including insecurity, climate and seasonality.
+Panelists also informed the audience on research and strategies that have enabled families to move forward and pinpoint early signs to determine impact of these products.

 How Financial Inclusion Can Build Resilience

 Accessing financial services is the key to building resilience and enabling people to accumulate savings, access insurance and/or borrow money.
 At one end of the spectrum, financial assistance programs have focused on developing savings groups while at the other end of the spectrum, programs have helped banks increase access to lending and insurance products.
 Many practitioners are now asking about what defines the middle of the spectrum and when they should use specific financial services.
 This session discussed the prerequisites for a range of market-based financial services and how financial inclusion can build resilience across different regions, including the Sahel.